tracefirst/shared/README.md

   * Fort Supply

 ## The first item is the "Animal Data Format"
-The attached [generic schema](generic.xsd) is the first output from the participants.
+The attached [schema](animaltrace.xsd) is the first output from the participants.
 Adopters should ignore the following attributes as their use is NOT supported for the time being:

  * NUIMovements
  * NUIEvents